-Noticeably missing from the panel, they say, are representatives of the very people the AHIC intends to influence most -- the hands-on chief information officers and hospital managers who are charged with bridging computer infrastructures to track patient records and the critical data contained within, says Angela Haas, chief medical information officer at Susquehanna Health System in Williamsport, Pa.
+Noticeably missing from the panel, they said, are representatives of the very people the AHIC intends to influence most -- the hands-on chief information officers and hospital managers who are charged with bridging computer infrastructures to track patient records and the critical data contained within, said Angela Haas, chief medical information officer at Susquehanna Health System in Williamsport, Pa.

-But many of those groups say that they expect to be included in one or more of the working groups that AHIC members plan to rely on to help shape IT policy and procedures.
+But many of those organizations said that they expect to be included in one or more of the working groups that AHIC members plan to rely on to help shape IT policy and procedures.

 Leavitt announced the committee members on Sept.
-13. He'll also chair the team, which is a mix of association and private industry executives, as well as representatives from federal agencies such as the CMS, the Centers for Disease Control and Prevention and the Defense Department.
+13. He'll also chair the team, which consists of a mix of association and private industry executives, as well as representatives from federal agencies such as the CMS, the Centers for Disease Control and Prevention and the Defense Department.

 What's clear, however, is that the AHIC team faces an uphill trudge in realizing President Bush's election-year promise to move hospitals to digital records within 10 years.
 The process at Susquehanna took roughly 18 months of planning before its EMR went live -- and that was for just one hospital, Haas said.